-The workhorse in IsAP is the keyed duplex construction.
-It operates on a state S, and for a call to the duplex on input block M, it (i) outputs $\lceil S \rceil^r$ and (ii) updates the state to $p(S \oplus M)$ .
-In a very simplified form, the adversary's advantage in the security analysis of the keyed duplex [DMV17] is dominated by where N is the offline complexity (the number of primitive evaluations of p), L is the number of repeating paths (noting that for every state there is a specific order of queries that lead to it), $\mu$ a multicollision term on the outer part of the duplex, and q is the number of state initializations of the duplex.
-Typically, $\mu$ is much smaller than the online complexity M [DMV17], but L may be between 0 and M depending on whether or not the specific use case of the duplex allows for repeating paths.
+The workhorse in IsaP is the keyed duplex construction.
+It operates on a state S, and for a call to the duplex on input block M, it (i) outputs $\lceil S \rceil^r$ and (ii) updates the state to $p(S \oplus M)$.
+In a very simplified form, the adversary's advantage in the security analysis of the keyed duplex [DMV17] is dominated by where N is the offline complexity (the number of primitive evaluations of p), L is the number of repeating paths (noting that for every state there is a specific order of queries that lead to it), μ a multicollision term on the outer part of the duplex, and q is the number of state initializations of the duplex.
+Typically, μ is much smaller than the online complexity M [DMV17], but L may be between 0 and M depending on whether or not the specific use case of the duplex allows for repeating paths.
 Note that if L is large, one must also take a large capacity c to cope with the loss.
 If L is small, one can take a smaller capacity c and hence a larger rate r.

-$$\frac{LN}{2^c} + \frac{\mu N}{2^c} + \frac{qN}{2^k},$$
+$$\frac{LN}{2^c}+\frac{\mu N}{2^c}+\frac{qN}{2^k}\,,$$

-The duplex appears in IsAP in two different shapes, namely in IsAPR $\kappa$ and in IsAPENC.
-IsAPR $\kappa$ is a keyed duplex that might have repeated paths, hence L may be large, but also has a high capacity $c{\rm B}$ , so the damage of the fact that paths may repeat is limited.
-Under the assumption that IsAPR $\kappa$ is a good duplex, IsAPENC never starts with a repeating state, hence has no repeated paths, thus L = 0.
-This allows us to take a duplex with a lower capacity $c{\rm H}$ for IsAPENC.
+The duplex appears in ISAP in two different shapes, namely in ISAPR κ and in ISAPENC.
+ISAPR κ is a keyed duplex that might have repeated paths, hence L may be large, but also has a high capacity $c{\rm B}$, so the damage of the fact that paths may repeat is limited.
+Under the assumption that ISAPR κ is a good duplex, ISAPENC never starts with a repeating state, hence has no repeated paths, thus L = 0.
+This allows us to take a duplex with a lower capacity $c{\rm H}$ for ISAPENC.

-Odd one out is IsaPMAC: it also relies on IsaPRk but is composed of this function and a plain sponge hash function [BDPV07] with rate max{ $r{\rm H}$ , k} bits.
+Odd one out is IsAPMAC: it also relies on IsAPRk but is composed of this function and a plain sponge hash function [BDPV07] with rate max{ $r{\rm H}$, k} bits.
 We can in turn rely on the fact that the sponge hash function is indifferentiable from a random oracle [BDPV08].
-There is a catch, namely that for IsAP-A-128 and IsAP-A-128A we have $k > r{\rm H}$ .
+There is a catch, namely that for IsAP-A-128 and IsAP-A-128A we have $k > r{\rm H}$.
 In this case, we can rely on the fact that, after the state of a keyless sponge is transformed using the key, one ends up with a keyed sponge for which larger absorption and extraction bits is possible provided that only one permutation call is made.

 These generic provable security results, so far, concern black-box security, where the underlying permutations are assumed to be perfectly random and leak-free.
 Dobraunig and Mennink [DM19a] considered the leakage resilience of the duplex construction, and showed that the full-state keyed duplex is still secure if a limited amount of leakage per duplex call takes place, provided that adversarial state manipulation is restricted wisely.
 Their result in particular covers the model considered in this work, namely where every evaluation of p may, non-adaptively, leak a limited amount of information.
-As one of the applications, Dobraunig and Mennink demonstrated that the ISAPENC mode (including the call to ISAPR $\kappa$ ) is leakage resilient.
-In a separate work, Dobraunig and Mennink [DM19c] considered leakage resilience of the suffix sponge, a generalization of ISAPMAC with the function ISAPR $\kappa$ abstracted, in a comparable leakage model as before.
-Dobraunig and Mennink [DM19b] united these two works and showed that they, jointly, imply leakage resilience of the ISAP mode.
+As one of the applications, Dobraunig and Mennink demonstrated that the ISAPENC mode (including the call to ISAPRK) is leakage resilient.
+In a separate work, Dobraunig and Mennink [DM19c] considered leakage resilience of the suffix sponge, a generalization of ISAPMAC with the function ISAPRK abstracted, in a comparable leakage model as before (tightness of their analysis was discussed by Dobraunig and Mennink [DM20]).
+Dobraunig and Mennink [DM19b] united these two works and showed that they, jointly, imply leakage resilience of the ISAP w2.0 [DEM+20].